Contractively decomposable projections on noncommutative $\mathrm{L}^p$-spaces: Preliminaries on Haagerup noncommutative -spaces and Banach spaces

-If $\psi$ be a normal semifinite weight on $M$, we denote by $h_\psi$ the Radon-Nikodym derivative of the dual weight $\widehat{\psi}$ with respect to $\tau$ given by \cite[Theorem 4.10]{Str}.
-By \cite[Corollary 4.8]{Str}, note that the relation of $h_\psi$ with the Radon-Nikodym cocycle of $\widehat\psi$ is
+If $\psi$ is a normal semifinite weight on $\cal{M}$, we denote by $h_\psi$ the Pedersen-Takesaki derivative of the dual weight $\widehat{\psi}$ with respect to $\tau$ given by \cite[Theorem 4.10]{Str81}.
+By \cite[Corollary 4.8]{Str81}, note that the relation of $h_\psi$ with the Radon-Nikodym cocycle of $\widehat\psi$ is